 Gas lines are installed below ground making them less prone to disruption of supply.
 You can enjoy the benefits of gas energy in your home even when there’s a storm or blackout.

-The convenience comes from not having to worry about running out of fuel or exchanging an empty gas cylinder or propane tank for refills.
+It’s convenient to not have to worry about running out of fuel or exchange an empty gas cylinder or propane tank for refills.

 Natural gas is efficient when you’re cooking, running your gas appliances, using your water heater, or heating your home.
 It provides direct heat ideal for using both indoors and outdoors, and actually produces more heat than other sources.

 The equipment and appliances that run on natural gas consume less energy than electric ones.
 These include your water heater, furnace, and laundry.